yournextstore/new.store/docs/new-store-prd.md

 - **Timeline:** 10 days with three senior engineers.
 - **No Product Variants:** Products lack variants (e.g., size, color).
 - **Minimal Error Handling:** Prioritizes core flow; edge cases are deferred.
+- **Static Image Embeddings:** Image description embeddings are generated offline by developers and committed; they are not generated dynamically or during the build.
+- **Image Description Format:** AI must generate image requirements using the specific placeholder URL format defined in Section 4.2.1.

 **Areas for Further Investigation:**
 - **Minimal Set of Paths:** Validate if `/collection/[slug]` is essential for the core PoC functionality or can be deferred.
-- **Image Descriptions and Embeddings:** Ensure high-quality image descriptions and a robust script for pre-computing embeddings.
+- **Image Descriptions and Matching Quality:** Ensure high-quality image descriptions in the static library and test the effectiveness of matching them against AI-generated descriptions extracted from placeholder URLs.
-- **AI Prompt Refinement:** Test and iterate the prototype prompt for consistent, valid JSON outputs, including effective image descriptions/hints.
+- **AI Prompt Refinement:** Test and iterate the prototype prompt for consistent, valid JSON outputs, including correctly formatted image placeholder URLs with effective descriptions suitable for vector search.
-- **Error Handling:** Explore edge cases (e.g., invalid inputs, API downtime) during development.
+- **Error Handling:** Explore edge cases (e.g., invalid inputs, API downtime, image search fallback logic) during development.

 ---